 Students who miss more than 15 days out of one school year (two days per month) have poorer academic performance indicators than students who don’t miss 10 percent of the school year

 Kids with autism, ADHD or other developmental disabilities are twice as likely to skip school than kids without ADHD or an autism spectrum disorder.
 Schools offer special resources and teaching professionals these kids need to help them graduate high school and potentially enroll in college

-Consequences parents could invoke when their teens skip school include:
+Consequences parents could invoke when their teens skip school includes: